GSU-Analytics/oracle-sql-training/Aggregate_Queries.md

 ### Aggregate Functions

 Aggregate functions perform calculations on sets of rows and return a single result per group.
+It does not matter if a group consists of a single row or many rows.

 * `COUNT`, `COUNT(DISTINCT)`
 * `SUM`